 Guidelines for students on what they are allowed to say about an assessment they have already taken.

-After an assessment has been taken, students may not discuss anything about it with anyone other than their teacher.
+After an assessment has been taken, students may not discuss anything about it with any one other than their teacher or parent/guardian.
 This includes:

 The above are all considered Academic Dishonesty (cheating) on the part of both people.